-We're working to continually reduce emissions, aiming for a 52 per cent reduction in CO2e by 2030.
+We're working to continually reduce emissions, having signed up to the Climate Emergency with an aim to achieve net zero emissions by 2025 .
 How?
 Through reducing campus energy use and researching future alternative solutions.

 We're working to reduce water consumption to below 3.3m3 per student per annum – by investing in new technology, minimising leaks and diversifying sourcing away from mains supply.

 We're working to reduce the amount of waste generated to below 20kg per student per annum.
-And to recycle 70 per cent of our waste.
+And to recycle 70% of our waste.

 We have a continuous programme of construction and refurbishment, using this as an opportunity to improve the efficiency of our campus.
-Every new building and refurbished building will achieve a BREEAM Excellent rating.
+Every new building will achieve low carbon design principles, and every refurbishment will target SKA Gold rating.